top of page

 Kyle_Lyman_edited.jpg

-Thesis: Design, Manufacture, and Characterization of a Novel Miniature Coaxial Ion trap Mass Analyzer
+Thesis: Design, Manufacture, and Characterization of a Novel Miniature Coaxial Ion Trap Mass Analyzer

 Thesis: Experimental Comparison Between Hollow Cathodes with Cermet, Lanthanum Hexaboride, and Barium Oxide Insert Materials